sahlaysta/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 Previous behavior caused confusion because it was not clear what operations are valid on a returned instance and is `KotlinClassMetadata.annotationData` should be written to a classfile or something else.

-As a result, `KotlinClassMetadata.annotationData: Metadata` property have been made private because there is no longer need for it to be exposed.
+As a result, `KotlinClassMetadata.annotationData: Metadata` property has been made private because there is no longer need for it to be exposed.
 To migrate, simply remove `.annotationData` access from your writing logic:

 **Before:**